juliasmith141414/juliasmith-stemteresting/docs/componentselection.md

 These components meet the project's design goals for sensor control, data processing, and communication.
 Their solderability and known compatibility with each other ensured fast prototyping and successful integration.

 ## Power Budget

 The power budget (below) shows the maximum current each major component pulls from the power supply and the maximum current the power supply can provide.

 ![powerbudget](https://github.com/user-attachments/assets/13dd7ff3-c585-48f6-b871-d8983342dfea)

 Upon testing it is clear this power budget is accurate.
 The subsystem works as expected with no exceptions.
----

----
+### Power Budget Design Explanation

+The power budget confirmed that our selected 3.3V regulator (LM2575D2T-3.3) supplies more than enough current (1A) to support the ESP32-S3, OLED, and VL53L1X sensor, which together draw well under the 500 mA budgeted limit.
+This ensured we wouldn’t need additional regulators or MOSFET switching.
+A 25% margin was added for safety.

 <h2>Additional Links</h2>
 <ul>
     <li><a href="https://github.com/user-attachments/files/20051370/Julia.Power.Budget.-.Sheet1.1.pdf">Power Budget PDF</a></li>
     <li><a href="https://juliasmith141414.github.io/juliasmith-stemteresting/">Home</a></li>
     <li><a href="https://egr314-2025-s-301.github.io/main-page/">Team Page</a></li>
 </ul>
----